ashutoshkrris/Pong-Game/README.md

 ## How to Start

+* [Fork the project](https://www.github.com/ashutoshkrris/Pong-Game/fork) and clone the forked project

-* Clone the project and change the current working directory to the cloned project folder.
+* Change the current working directory to the cloned project folder.

 * Install **pygame** using the pip command :